JingRonggg/DSAI-project/README.md

 - @negnij - Boot Strapping, Linear Regression

 ## Problem Definition
 - Which hashtag and caption length yield the highest impression and engagement(likes, comments, shares)?
+- Is there any correlation between Caption Length and engagement(likes, comments, shares)?

 ## Models Used